Aar7/se_project_aroundtheus/README.md

 1. Removed hardcoded event listeners for close buttons for each popup
    - Implement array containing all close buttons and iterate through each at the end of index.js to add event listeners

+> `05-10-2024`

+_Major_

+1. Enabled form validation for current and future forms
+2. Enable users to click outside modals or press 'Esc' when modals are open at any time to close them